Monzphere/Echarts-Zabbix/README.md

 ## 📄 License

-This project is licensed under the GNU General Public License v2.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the AGPL-3.0 license